perfsonar/docs/release_candidates/4.1b1/_sources/manage_update.txt

 In perfSONAR 4.1, the deprecation process will continue.
 The following actions will be taken with respect to BWCTL support in 4.1:

 * Brand new installs of 4.1 will not have BWCTL or the BWCTL backward compatibility pScheduler plug-ins by default.
-Users can install these separately by manually running ``yum install perfsonar-bwctl-compat``
+Users can install these separately by manually running ``yum install perfsonar-bwctl-compat`` or ``apt-get install perfsonar-bwctl-compat``
 * Systems upgrading to version 4.1 from a previous version of perfSONAR already have BWCTL and the plug-ins installed.
 The upgrade process will NOT remove these packages, so BWCTL and tests using the backward compatibility plug-ins will continue to operate.
 If you no longer wish to have the BWCTL packages, you will be able to safely remove all BWCTL related packages with ``yum remove bwctl-server bwctl-client`` (through dependencies, this will also remove the BWCTL pScheduler plug-ins).

+.. note:: Debian systems do have an auto-remove function that may remove BWCTL since no packages will be dependent on it once you upgrade to 4.1.
+Exact behavior depends on how you have apt configured.
+If you find that BWCTL is removed you can run ``apt-get install perfsonar-bwctl-compat`` to restore the packages.

 Below is the plan for support for releases beyond 4.1: